 Another exhibit focuses on travel across United States Route 30, also known as the Lincoln Highway.
 Built in the early 1900s, it was the first transcontinental highway that connected the East Coast to San Francisco.
 Nebraska was one of the states the highway ran through.
 Kearney celebrates its place on the highway with exhibits showcasing auto travel, including an old-fashioned diner and drive-in.

-2. Cruise Through The Classic Car Collection
+2. Classic Car Collection

 Whether or not you’re a classic car enthusiast, you’ll appreciate the stories behind the vehicles at the Classic Car Collection.
 Appropriately located on the historic U.S. Route 30, the museum features an assortment of vehicles donated by a couple who sought to keep their 200-car collection together rather than sell them individually.
 With more than 125 vehicles on display at a time, the Classic Car Collection showcases them against fun backdrops, including a vintage downtown scene, a gas station display, and a drive-in showing classic movies.

-3. Appreciate Local Creativity At The Museum Of Nebraska Art
+3. Museum Of Nebraska Art

 Housed inside an old post office, the Museum of Nebraska Art features the works of native Nebraska artists and others who have called the state home.
 From oil paintings to sculptures, there’s a lot of talent showcased over the three floors.
 Some paintings depict scenes you’ll find around the state, such as people gathering at a local ice cream joint or sandhill cranes spending time in area cornfields.